If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Carl tried to get to the phone, throwing a coffee cup at Holly in his own defence.
 But Holly dodged him, pulling the home phone out of the wall as she stalked him through the house.
 Together the girls stabbed Carl Collier more than a dozen times.
 The murders were brutal and frenzied.
 Holly reported having to jump over a pool of blood to leave the house.

-The girls grabbed the keys to the truck, took whatever cash and jewellery they could find, drove to a friend’s house – Sarah Polk – to clean up and then headed for the Georgia coast to spend time on the beach.
-When asked why they were covered in blood the girls told their friend they’d been attacked by someone.
-But after some time had passed, the girls giggled and admitted to the murder, saying they were free.
+The girls grabbed the keys to the truck, took whatever cash and jewellery they could find, drove to a friend’s house – Sarah Polk – to clean themselves up and then headed for the Georgia coast to spend time on the beach.
+When asked why they were covered in blood, the girls told their friend they’d been attacked by someone.
+But after some time, the girls giggled, just not able to keep their secret to themselves anymore, and admitted to the murder, saying they were “free.”

-Police were informed by Polk’s mother, who called 911.
+Police were informed about the murders by Polk’s mother, who called 911.
 “They have blood all over them.
 Knives and everything.”
-Police found the blood-soaked bodies inside the white-brick ranch style home in Fayetteville, Georgia.
+Police went to the Collier’s and found their blood-soaked bodies inside the white-brick ranch style home in Fayetteville, Georgia.

 To the Colliers’ neighbours, the crime was particularly brutal, considering the patience the couple had shown with Holly.
+Like, for real though – the girl sounds like a total nightmare, murder or not.
 “Many times they could have thrown up their hands and said, ‘I quit,’” says their pastor, Rev. Glenn Stringham.
 “They chose, basically, to give their lives to their granddaughter because of their love for her.”

-Being the naive teenager girls that they were, the couple never considered how to elude capture.
+Being the naive, stupid teenager girls that they were, the young couple never considered how to elude capture (or how to like not tell people they’d committed murder?)
 Police tracked the girls’ movements for hours via their cell phones that they were using to call friends and brag about how they’d escaped the Collier’s and their oppressive home.

 After their arrest, Holly pointed blame at her girlfriend, Sandra, saying it was Sandra who told her to run upstairs after her grandfather in the heat of the attack.
 Sandra, however, told Lt.
 Col. Bruce Jordan of the Fayette County Sheriff’s Department that Holly “had been discussing killing her grandparents for days,” according to a written summary of the interview she gave police the day after the killings.